klts-io/website/content/en/docs/Intro.md

 ---
 KLTS, known as Kubernetes Long Term Support, has a primary mission to provide free long-term maintenance support for early versions of Kubernetes.

 One of the reasons to maintain early versions is the fact that in a real production environment, the latest release is not the best or the most stable.
-In a normal case, a stable release of Kubernetes is not available until one year after the initial release of a particular version.
+In a normal case, a of Kubernetes is not available until one year after the initial release of a particular version.
 For details see [Kubernetes release cycle](#release-cycle).
 After the community aborts maintenance, KLTS will continue to maintain it in the next three years.

 Why is the choice of most enterprises today to stay with early versions and not rush to upgrade?